MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-custom-security-attribute.md

 ## View custom security attribute used as a scope of the workflow

-After you have scoped a workflow using a custom security attribute, you can view this information within the workflow audit logs.
+After you've scoped a workflow using a custom security attribute, you can view this information within the workflow audit logs.
 To view these details, you'd do the following steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Lifecycle Workflows Administrator](../identity/role-based-access-control/permissions-reference.md#lifecycle-workflows-administrator) and [Attribute Assignment Administrator](../identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator).